“Santa Claus is comin' and the kids are gettin' greedy

 Usually the Santa Claus Christmas appears before we reach the Christian Advent Christmas.
 The first leaf is usually the stores piling the Christmas offers onto the shelves, the adverts starting on the TV and the far too early lighting up of Christmas trees in City centres.

 And don’t get me wrong I love the Holiday Season Christmas.
-I like, even at 54, writing my Santa letter, at least filling a Santa check out at Amazon.
+I like, even now, writing my Santa letter, at least filling a Santa check out at Amazon.
 I love Mince Pies.
 Forgive me, but I love Egg Nog Lattes in Starbucks.
 I love the warm and feely family closeness.
 I love Slade’s Merry Xmas Everybody and Wizzard’s I Wish It Could Be Christmas Every Day.
 The benefits of being 11 in 1973!

 In Advent sermons I am often warning my community in Fitzroy to separate the two Christmas templates.
 Enjoy both for sure I encourage but I also warn that the vital thing is to make sure that the Christian Advent influences the Holiday Season and not the other way around.